-- a.
-Although service at the Pueblo Chieftain as a temporary or part-time employee or Fellow shall not count toward years of employment as provided for above, the Employer, at its sole discretion, may grant whatever credit, if any, an employee is given for such service at the time they move to full-time status. - b.
-An exempt employee transferring from another Gannett property will continue to be treated as exempt by the Employer, subject to applicable federal and state law.
-Additionally, the parties may agree to treat additional employees or job classifications as exempt. - c.
+- c.
 The Employer may, in its sole discretion, pay employees, including new hires, above the minimum rates specified in this Agreement.
 This subsection is not subject to the grievance and arbitration procedure. - d.
 For the purposes of placement in the wage chart above, continuous years of service shall include all past work at a Gannett news organization.
 Employment shall be deemed continuous unless there is a break in service of more than six (6) months or if an employee received severance pay or benefits. - 2.
 Out-of-Title Work.
 A Reporter assigned to fill in for an Editor shall receive a \$2.00 per hour in addition to their regular wage for each hour performing the work of the editor.
 Such wage differential will be used to calculate overtime per applicable law. - 3.
 Vacancies/Promotions.
 Present employees will be given consideration when vacancies in higher classifications occur.
 Women and minority groups will be given full and equal opportunity and consideration when vacancies occur.
 Notice of any vacancy shall be posted on the bulletin boards in all Guild departments for one week before the vacancy is filled.
-Where qualifications and skills are relatively equal, an internal candidate will have preference over an external candidate.

-- 4. No Reductions.
+Where qualifications and skills are relatively equal, an internal candidate will have preference over an external candidate. - 4.
+No Reductions.
 There shall be no reduction in wages/salaries during the life of this Agreement, except as otherwise provided in this Agreement or as otherwise agreed by the parties. - 5.
 New Positions.
-Should the Employer create a new job in the bargaining unit, he/she shall furnish the Guild with the proposed job description and the parties shall negotiate the minimum rate for that job. - 6.
+Should the Employer create a new job in the bargaining unit, the Employer shall furnish the Guild with the proposed job description and the parties shall negotiate the minimum rate for that job. - 6.
 Individually Bargained Increases.
 The rates in Section 1 above are minimum rates and nothing in this Agreement shall prevent employees from bargaining individually for pay increases.
 Individual merit may also be acknowledged by bonus or pay increases. - 7.
 Direct Deposit.
 The Employer will offer to pay wages and salaries via direct deposit. - 8.
 Pay Dates.
 The Employer at its sole discretion may change paydays and/or pay periods.
 Before any such change, the Employer shall notify the Guild and, upon request by the Guild, discuss transition conditions and other effects. - 9.
 Exempt Employees.
 The parties agree that Account Executives are outside sales staff who are exempt from overtime.
 Such employees will be paid on a salary basis at the salary listed in Section 1 above.